backstage/backstage/contrib/docker/minimal-harded-image/README.md

 The `Dockerfile` in this directory uses a [`wolfi-base`](https://github.com/wolfi-dev) image from Chainguard Images.
 This improves the security of the application and reduces false positives in scanners.

+## Pinning Digest

+To reduce maintenance, the digest of the image has been removed from the `./Dockerfile` file.
+A complete example with the digest would be `cgr.dev/chainguard/wolfi-base:latest@sha256:3d6dece13cdb5546cd03b20e14f9af354bc1a56ab5a7b47dca3e6c1557211fcf` and it is suggested to update the `FROM` line in the `Dockerfile` to use a digest.

+Using the digest allows tools such as Dependabot or Renovate to know exactly which image digest is being utilized and allows for Pull Requests to be triggered when a new digest is available.
+It is suggested to setup Dependabot/Renovate or a similar tool to ensure the image is kept up to date so that vulnerability fixes that have been addressed are pulled in frequently.

+### Obtaining Digest

+To obtain the latest digest, perform a `docker pull` on the image to get the latest digest in the command output or use `crane digest <image>`.

 ## Considerations

 - `Wolfi` only releases the `latest` tag for public consumption however digests can be pinned.